-The units covered include: working with expressions and equations, linear and exponential relationships, quadratic functions that are complex, extension of concepts of integer exponents to rational exponents and descriptive statistics with regression analysis.
+The units covered include: working with expressions and equations, linear and exponential relationships, quadratic functions that are complex, an extension of concepts of integer exponents to rational exponents, and descriptive statistics with regression analysis.

 ALGEBRA I Grade: 9 Credits: 5

+Course # 303 Full-Year Course Weighted Value: 1

+Prerequisite: Teacher Recommendation -

-The course will follow the same standards as the Algebra I CP course but with the instruction differentiated for better understanding of the concepts.
-Focus will be on using manipulatives and alternative presentations of the standards so the student meets with success.
+The course will follow the same standards as the Algebra I CP course but with the instruction differentiated for a better understanding of the concepts.
+The focus will be on using manipulatives and alternative presentations of the standards so the student meets with success.

-GEOMETRY Grade: 10 Credits: 5
+GEOMETRY Grade: 10 Credits: 5 Course # 304 Full-Year Course Weighted Value: 1

-Prerequisite: Successful completion of Algebra I; teacher recommendation

-Course Description: The course will follow the same standards as the Geometry I course but with the instruction differentiated for better understanding of the concepts.
-Focus will be on using manipulatives and alternative presentations of the standards so the student meets with success.
+Prerequisite: Successful completion of Algebra I; teacher recommendation Course Description: The course will follow the same standards as the Geometry I course but with the instruction differentiated for a better understanding of the concepts.
+The focus will be on using manipulatives and alternative presentations of the standards so the student meets with success.